 Reaching out for help is the first step toward improving your situation, whatever that may be, and we are here when you take this important first step.

 “Let’s plan together.”

-Whether you are planning on leaving the relationship or finding things that you can do to feel safe; there is always more than one right answer and a counsellor can help you sort through the options to determine the best one for you.
+Whether you are planning on leaving the relationship or finding things that you can do to feel safe; there may be more than one right answer and a counsellor can help you sort through the options to determine the best one for you.